Jay Fisher - Fine Custom Knives |

 Hi Jay,

-Very impressed with your work - knives and website and everything, I was just visiting your website for the first time in my live and wow!
+website for the first time in my live and wow!
 I felt like I was visiting a museum of art.
-Very beautiful things, and very nice of you to describe so many steps of your art.
+Very beautiful things, and

 I've just noticed the following sentence under your heading: